H2CO3/Sparkling/doc/stdlib.md

 and/or precision specifiers are not integers, this function throws a runtime error.

+`printf()` returns the number of bytes written to the stream as an integer.

 <!-- this comment is needed because Markdown sucks. -->

-    userinfo fopen(string name, string mode)

-Opens the file `name` in mode `mode`.
-The meaning of the mode string is identical to that of the second argument of `fopen()` in the C standard library.
-Returns an user info value representing the open file if successful, or `nil` on failure.

-    nil fclose(userinfo file)

-closes the file object associated with `file`.

-    nil fprintf(userinfo file, string format, ...)
-    string fgetline(userinfo file)
+    string getline(hashmap file)

-These work in the same manner as `printf()` and `getline()`, but they operate on the specified file instead of `stdout`.
+Reads a line from `file` and returns it as a string.
+Reads until either a line separator character (`'\n'` or whatever it is on the host operating system) is reached or end-of-file is encountered.
+The line separator is **not** included in the returned string.

-    string fread(userinfo file, int length)
+    string read(hashmap file, int length)

 Reads `length` bytes from the open file `file`.
 Returns the bytes as a string on success, `nil` on failure.

-    bool fwrite(userinfo file, string buf)
+    bool write(hashmap file, string buf)

 writes the characters in the string `buf` into the file `file`.
 Returns true on success, false on error.

-    nil fflush(userinfo file)
+    bool flush(hashmap file)

 flushes the buffer of `file`, which must be a file opened for writing.
+Returns `true` on success, `false` on failure.

-    int ftell(userinfo file)
+    int tell(hashmap file)

 returns the position indicator of `file`, i. e. the offset where the next read or write operation occurs.
 Returns a negative value on failure.

-    bool fseek(userinfo file, int off, string whence)
+    bool seek(hashmap file, int off, string whence)

 Sets the file position indicator to `off`. `whence` should be one of `"cur"`, `"set"` or `"end"`.
 Its meaning is the same as it is when used with the C stdlib function `fseek()`.
+Returns `true` on success, `false` on error.

-    bool feof(userinfo file)
+    bool eof(hashmap file)

-returns true if the position indicator of `file` is at the end, false otherwise.
+returns `true` if the "end-of-file" condition was encountered while processing `file`, and `false` otherwise.

     bool remove(string fname)